urosolia/LMPC_SimpleExample/README.md

-This code implements a simple LMPC for solving an infinite time optimal control problem is presented.
+This code implements a simple LMPC for solving an infinite time optimal control problem.

 It requires YALMIP and MPT.
 Follow [these](https://www.mpt3.org/Main/Installation) to install the toolboxes.